-The Start Something Challenge is a great way to engage your employees.
+The Start Something Challenge is a great way for companies to engage with employees and for educational institutions to engage with their students.
 The challenge encourages them to develop new skills, build confidence, strengthen leadership skills.
 It’s also a great team building exercise.

 - 79% of employees prefer to work for a socially responsible company

 - 57% of engaged employees put more effort into the job

 - And 87% are more likely to stay with a socially responsible employer

 - 90% of consumers would switch to brands associated with good causes

 - They will help students develop teambuilding and leadership skills and confidence

 In August 2016 the Sapient employees participated in the Start Something Challenge.
 Using entrepreneurial ideas, from selling gold coffee to organising the Sapient Olympics, the teams raised over £600.